FAQFrequently Asked Questions

 Do We Have Vacation Periods or Days Off?

 Music Lab will be closed for a weeklong break 4 times per year.
 These weeks will be held on:

 This will still give each student 48 lessons/year due to the 5th lesson/month that occurs 4 times/year.

-Will We Always Have The Same Instructor
+Will We Always Have The Same Instructor?

-The Music Lab will make every effort to keep a student with the same instructor.
-However, the student (by signing up) agrees that The Music Lab has the discretion to reassign a student to a different instructor as needed.
-The student may also request to switch to a different instructor for any reason and The Music Lab will make every effort to accommodate the student’s request.
-Also, on occasion, instructors might have days when they are not able to make a lesson and at that point they will provide a substitute, offer a refund for that lesson, or do a makeup lesson.
+Music Lab will make every effort to keep a student with the same instructor.
+However, the student (by signing up) agrees that Music Lab has the discretion to reassign a student to a different instructor as needed.
+The student may also request to switch to a different instructor for any reason and Music Lab will make every effort to accommodate the student’s request.
+Also, on occasion, instructors might have days when they are not able to make a lesson and at which point they will provide a substitute, offer a refund for that lesson, or do a makeup lesson.

-Does Music Lab Have Recitals
+Does Music Lab Have Recitals?

 Music Lab does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, hiring and firing of staff, selection of volunteers and vendors, and provision of services.
 We are committed to providing an inclusive and welcoming environment for all members of our staff, clients, volunteers, subcontractors, vendors, and clients.